fpereiro/gotoB/readme.md

       var target = B.get (path);
 ```

 If we're not in production mode, we check whether `target` actually points to an array.
-If it doesn't, we notify the error and return `false`.
+If it doesn't, we report the error and return `false`.

 ```javascript
       if (!
 B.prod && type (target) !== 'array') return B.error (x || {}, 'B.add', 'Cannot add to something that is not an array.
 Path:', path);